Loading...

 That's a difference of roughly $500 per month — over $6,000 per year.
 For budget-conscious expats or retirees living on a fixed pension, Croatia offers substantially more purchasing power.
 However, Slovenia may offset the higher costs with advantages in other areas like healthcare or infrastructure.

-Slovenia scores 84/100 on safety (safe), while Croatia scores 79/100 (safe).
-Slovenia has a slight edge over Croatia in safety.
+Slovenia scores 85/100 on safety (very safe), while Croatia scores 75/100 (safe).
+Slovenia scores notably higher than Croatia in safety.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Slovenia has a healthcare index of 78/100 (strong), compared to Croatia's 70/100 (strong).
-Slovenia has a slight edge over Croatia in healthcare.
+Slovenia has a healthcare index of 91/100 (excellent), compared to Croatia's 79/100 (strong).
+Slovenia scores notably higher than Croatia in healthcare.

 Slovenia: Mandatory public health insurance (ZZZS) plus near-universal supplementary insurance.
 Most Slovenians hold both.
 Public hospitals are generally good but face capacity constraints.
 Croatia: Mandatory public HZZO insurance for all residents.
 Coverage is comprehensive.
 Private healthcare is growing, especially in Zagreb, and is affordable.

 For those who need to work locally or run a business, career prospects matter.
-Slovenia scores 68/100 while Croatia scores 65/100 on career opportunity.
-Slovenia has a slight edge over Croatia in career opportunity.
+Slovenia scores 71/100 while Croatia scores 57/100 on career opportunity.
+Slovenia scores notably higher than Croatia in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Slovenia (76/100, well-developed) leads Croatia (72/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Slovenia (83/100, world-class) leads Croatia (73/100, well-developed) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Slovenia scores 65/100 (pleasant) while Croatia scores 82/100 (highly favorable).